 In the context of English majors at Quy Nhon University, self-study is particularly relevant given the academic requirements and career aspirations of the students.
 As these students progress into higher academic years, self-study becomes essential for developing competencies in areas such as writing.
 Self-study provides the flexibility to focus on specific areas of improvement, enabling learners to refine their writing skills and familiarize themselves with academic writing conventions critical for both academic success and future teaching roles.

-In conclusion, self-study is an indispensable component of language learning, particularly in developing writing skills.
+In conclusion, brief, self-study is an indispensable component of language learning, particularly in developing writing skills.
 By fostering autonomy and providing opportunities for personalized learning experiences, self-study equips learners with the tools to overcome challenges and achieve proficiency.
 This theoretical foundation highlights the importance of self-study strategies and resources, setting the stage for exploring practical applications in the context of English majors at Quy Nhon University.

 Importance of Self-Study in English Writing